Sad news! Isobuni Sushi has closed permanently.

-There are many excellent sushi restaurants in San Francisco, but Isobune is one of the best, and definitely the most fun.
+There are many excellent sushi restaurants in San Francisco, but Isobune was one of the best, and definitely the most fun.

 This delightful San Francisco sushi restaurant is located in Japantown at 1737 Post Street, in the Japan Center mall.